 This is one of my favourite experiences in Maui, cost ~$100 USD.
 You must include a Luau if this is your first time visiting.
 You will get to watch a pig roasting ceremony and enjoy a buffet-style of Hawaiian food.
 The buffet we went to was only so-so, but the fire dancers and show afterward were amazing.
 It was truly an enjoyable evening, and we got to take pictures with some of the dancers afterward!
-Tip: There are lots of Luaus in Maui, I heard the show is usually similar, differences being the quality of the food and venue.
+Tip: The Grand Wailea Resort has a Luau, which is available on Costco website to be purchased in CAD money.
+There are lots of Luaus in Maui, I heard the show is usually similar, differences being the quality of the food and venue.
 We did not care too much for the food, we picked based on location.
 Nonetheless, I prefer the Luau over the Polynesian Cultural Centre on Oahu island (Honolulu)— since both are equally expensive, each is good to go to just once.

 - SOUTH Maui: Makena Beach earns its name as “Big Beach” because it’s the biggest beach in South Maui.
 This is a more secluded beach, with great views of the islands of Molokini and Kahoolawe.
 It’s neighbour beach Puu Olai or “Little Beach” is popular for people who like to wear little to nothing.